-Berkshire said yesterday in a court filing that it agrees with the official committee of unsecured creditors, which last week asked for permission to investigate ResCap’s transactions with its parent, Ally Financial Inc. (ALLY) U.S. Bankruptcy Judge Martin Glenn approved the committee’s request today.
+Berkshire said yesterday in a court filing that it agrees with the official committee of unsecured creditors, which last week asked for permission to investigate ResCap’s transactions with its parent, Ally Financial Inc. (ALLY:US) U.S. Bankruptcy Judge Martin Glenn approved the committee’s request today.
 Berkshire went one step further by seeking an independent probe.

 “That investigation must be conducted by an impartial examiner appointed by the court,” Berkshire said in court papers.
 “Investigating potentially improper prepetition transactions between a debtor and its affiliates, and evaluating potential claims arising from those transactions, are quintessential duties of a bankruptcy examiner.”